How to Address Discrimination in Healthcare: Facility Guide

 The Impact of Discrimination in the Healthcare Environment

-Discrimination in healthcare impacts patients — hindering their access to quality care and endangering their well-being.
-It can result in unequal treatment, delays in care, and poor health outcomes.
+Discrimination in healthcare settings impacts patients — hindering their access to quality care and endangering their well-being.
+It can result in unequal treatment, delays in health services, and poor outcomes.
 Discrimination jeopardizes the trust between patients and healthcare providers, resulting in decreased patient satisfaction and less-than-ideal adherence to medical advice and follow-up.

 Examples of Discrimination in Healthcare and Ways to Address It